High-intensity interval training: Cardiovascular effects

 HIIT training and traditional endurance training both lead to significantly improved cardiovascular fitness in healthy adults ages 18–45 but HIIT leads to greater improvements in VO_{2} max.
 HIIT regimens of one month or longer effectively improve cardiovascular fitness in adolescents and lead to moderate improvements in body composition.
+Notably, prolonged HIIT programs are similarly effective to short term low volume ones.
 HIIT (when defined as four intervals of four minutes at 85–95% of max heart rate with three-minute intervals at 60–70% of max heart rate) is also more effective than moderate-intensity continuous training at improving blood vessel function and markers of blood vessel health.

 Comparing HIIT to moderate intensity continuous training (MICT) in people with coronary artery disease, HIIT leads to greater improvements in VO_{2} max but MICT leads to greater reductions in body weight and heart rate.
 Improvement to cardiorespiratory fitness, as measured by VO_{2} max, of individuals with lifestyle-induced chronic cardiovascular or metabolic diseases (including high blood pressure, obesity, heart failure, coronary artery disease, or metabolic syndrome) who completed a HIIT exercise program can be nearly double that of individuals who completed a MICT exercise program (19.4% increase and 10.3% increase, respectively).

 Rehabilitative effects

-For people suffering from coronary artery disease or heart failure, a HIIT regimen is beneficial for substantially improving both groups VO_{2} max and overall exercise capacity; with more intense HIIT leading to the greatest cardiovascular improvements.
+For people suffering from coronary artery disease, heart failure or myocardial infarction survivors, a HIIT regimen is beneficial for substantially improving VO_{2} max and overall exercise capacity; with more intense HIIT leading to the greatest cardiovascular improvements.
 A combination of a proper HIIT program with active recovery instead of passive recovery is most beneficial to improving heart contractibility in people with heart failure.